MaikuB/flutter_local_notifications/flutter_local_notifications/README.md

 https://developer.apple.com/documentation/usernotifications/unnotificationsound?language=objc

 **IMPORTANT**: There is an issue that prevents this plugin working properly with the `firebase_messaging` plugin at this point in time.
 This is being tracked [here](https://github.com/FirebaseExtended/flutterfire/issues/1455).
-Please upvote if this issue is important to you for the Flutter team to prioritise
+Please upvote if this issue is important to you for the Flutter team to prioritise.
+I currently have a pull request to the `firebase_messaging` plugin waiting to be reviewed on this issue.
+For those that want to use my fork for their apps whilst waiting for the issue to be fixed, it can be found at https://github.com/MaikuB/flutterfire.
+See [here](https://github.com/MaikuB/flutter_firebase_local_notifications_examples/blob/55c3208c2bf19be487c5987be3661438a76529e1/java_objc/pubspec.yaml#L22) to see how it can be referenced in your application's `pubspec.yaml` file.

 ## Testing